AmirrezaM21/Proxy_context_menu/README.md

 # Proxy_context_menu
-Adds a cascading menu option on your desktop context-menu to switch windows proxy settings.
+Adds a cascading menu option on your desktop context-menu to switch windows' proxy settings.

 Setup:
 1. Download the files and extract them to your desired location.
 It's set to D:\Scripts\Proxy_context_menu by default, but you can edit it in install_proxy_cascading_menu.bat under ":: Paths" section.